-Background groundwater levels generally exceeded the long-term average (LTA) from April 2021 to March 2022 but dropped below the LTA from January to March 2022 following below average winter rainfall (Figure 2).
-The groundwater levels showed a declining trend from April 2021 to December 2021, followed by slight recovery through to March, although levels remained below the LTA.
-Due to above average groundwater levels, only two AIM triggers in one catchment were active in the 2021-22 reporting period, similar to 2020-21, representing a significant reduction from the ten catchments that were active in 2019-20, a below average groundwater level period.
+Background groundwater levels were below the long-term average (LTA) from April 2022 to March 2023 but tracked the LTA in February and March 2023 following above average winter rainfall (October to January) (Figure 2).
+The groundwater levels showed a declining trend from April 2022 to October 2022, followed by recovery through to March.
+Due to below average/average groundwater levels, eight AIM triggers in five catchments were active in the 2022-23 reporting period, similar to 2018-19, a below average groundwater level period.
+It represents a significant increase in the number of active sources from the previous financial year, 2021-22 (1 active AIM trigger and 2 sources), an above average groundwater level period.